Please contact :

 The UCSD Undersea and Hyperbaric Medicine Fellowship is designed to provide emergency medicine physicians licensed in the US the opportunity to be educated and trained in the theory and practice of diving and hyperbaric medicine.
 Individuals successfully completing the one-year ACGME accredited fellowship should obtain sufficient didactic and practical knowledge to work efficiently and competently in a hyperbaric clinical and research environment and to act in a supervisory capacity of a hyperbaric chamber.

 The UCSD Fellowship in Undersea and Hyperbaric Medicine is a 12 month fellowship that incorporates training in all aspects of hyperbaric and diving medicine.
-Each fellow spends 6 months at UCSD on the hyperbaric medicine service, 2 months at Paradise Valley Hospital at the Hyperbaric Medicine and Wound Care Center, 2 weeks at Long Beach Memorial Hyperbaric Center for monoplace chamber experience, 2 months of dedicated research time, 2 weeks at the UHMS/NOAA Dive Physicians Training course, and 4 weeks of vacation.
-The program is designed to train 2 fellows annually; there are at least 5 hours per week of planned educational experiences and the fellows participate in formal didactic teaching programs and teach undersea and hyperbaric medicine to medical students, residents, and community organizations.
+Each fellow spends 4-6 months at UCSD on the hyperbaric medicine service, 3-4 months at our UCSD Wound Centers, 2 months of dedicated research time, 2 weeks at the UHMS/NOAA Dive Physicians Training course, 2 months of elective time, and 4 weeks of vacation.
+The program is designed to train 2-3 fellows annually; there are at least 5 hours per week of planned educational experiences and the fellows participate in formal didactic teaching programs and teach undersea and hyperbaric medicine to medical students, residents, and community organizations.
 The fellowship program is closely associated with UCSD Department of Emergency Medicine Residency Program.

 Ian Grover, M.D., Director, Hyperbaric Medicine Division

 Karen Van Hoesen, M.D., Associate Director, Hyperbaric Medicine Division, Co-Director, San Diego Center of Excellence in Diving